 Much information can be re-used from the ERP system but information often has to be reviewed and adapted for commercial use.Jorij Abraham

 ERP systems do not support functionalities that enable efficient work with product information, such as collaborative product enrichment.
-Neither are they able to facilitate external product data syndication.
-So, when deciding on which of the two should be the master, consider the pros and cons of each with regards to:
+Nor are they able to facilitate external product data syndication.
+PIM platforms, on the other hand, help businesses drive online sales with the help of centralized and organized product information.
+When deciding whether to use ERP or PIM for master data, consider the pros and cons of each with regards to: